tremor-rs/tremor-www/docs/artefacts/onramps.md

 ### env

-The `env` onramp reads the environment variables from the shell starting tremor and sends them as a message on startup.
-This message is send only once, right when the source is connected.
+The `env` onramp reads the environment variables from the shell starting Tremor, and sends them as a message on startup.
+This message is sent only once, right when the source is connected.

 There are no configuration variables and no codecs since data is provided in a structured format.

-The output has the form of a record with the key `env` that holds a record where the key is the name of the environment variable and the value is it's value as a string.
+The output has the form of a record with the key `env` that holds a record where the key is the name of the environment variable and the value is its value as a string.

 ```js
 {